AgenttiX/home-automation/README.md

   - This means, that if the user interface of the device crashes for some reason, there is no way to reset the device, and you have to throw it away.
   - However, they may be willing to make exceptions for big corporate clients but not for individual customers
-- Sometimes the touchscreen stops working, and the menu dot from the top-left corner disappears.
-  This can be fixed by factory resetting the device using the remote or an external USB mouse, but this wipes all the data on the device.
+- Sometimes the touchscreen stops working, and the menu dot from the top-left corner disappears This can be fixed by factory resetting the device using the remote or an external USB mouse, but this wipes all the data on the device.
-- There is no way to lock the screen with a PIN code or password, or to encrypt the device
+- There is no way to lock the screen with a PIN code or password, or to encrypt the device.
-  - This is horrible for information security, and therefore no sensitive information should be stored on the device
+  - This is horrible for security, and therefore no sensitive information should be stored on the device.
 - The display has good colors but there's some ghosting
   - The backlight may make an audible high-pitched hum for brightness levels between 20 - 90 %.
   - Excess pressure will make the affected region of the display permanently brighter,